loading

 initialRect and observeElementRect

 These options are useful mostly in testing and SSR environments.
-The JSDom environment in which Jest/React Testing Library tests runs does not support DOM features that the virtualizer relies on.
-This will cause your scrolling container (NewTable.Body) to render with a height of 0 unless a pair of { width, height } dimensions is provided as the initialRect argument, and/or as a value to the observeElementRect callback.
+The JSDom environment where Jest/React Testing Library tests run does not support DOM features that the virtualizer depends on.
+This will cause your scrolling container (NewTable.Body) to report a height of 0 unless a pair of { width, height } dimensions is provided as the initialRect argument, and/or as a value to the observeElementRect callback.
 For a practical example, see the useTableVirtualizer tests here.

 See the initialRect docs here and the observeElementRect docs here.